About Penthrox

 In the UK Penthrox is currently licensed only for use with adults.

-However, many hospitals in the UK use it, under strict guidelines, to give pain relief to children, often in Emergency Departments.
+However, many hospitals in the UK and other countries use it, under strict guidelines, to give pain relief to children (aged 5 to 18), often in Emergency Departments.

 Benefits